iherman/r2epub/README.md

 generates a collection, described by the configuration file.
 (See the [separate module](https://iherman.github.io/r2epub/typedoc/modules/_clib_args_.html) for more details on the configuration file.)

 The server has been deployed on the cloud at [heroku](https://r2epub.herokuapp.com/) using the `https://r2epub.herokuapp.com/` URL.
-A [client side interface](https://iherman.github.io/r2epub/convert.html) to drive this server is also available.
+A [browser interface](https://iherman.github.io/r2epub/convert.html) to drive this server is also available.

 ### Use as a typescript/node package through an API